Before You Ring in the Lunar New Year, Check Out Our Dos and Don’ts

 You may have seen the red lanterns hanging all over Chinatown, worked out a lantern riddle at the GSU, or bought some exquisite handicrafts with animals carved on them.
 All these signs mean that the Lunar New Year is fast approaching.
 Culminating in the Lantern Festival, traditionally a day for family reunions and marked by events like moon-gazing, lion dances, riddles, and eating rice balls, the date for the holiday changes each year based on the cycles of the moon.

-This year’s Lunar New Year begins this Saturday, January 25.
+This year’s Lunar New Year begins Tuesday, February 1.
 The most important holiday in China, it’s also celebrated in Korea, Singapore, Thailand, Malaysia, Vietnam, and Indonesia.
-Here in the United States, it’s mostly observed on the first day of the New Year, which is named for one of the 12 animals in the Chinese Zodiac: 2020 is the Year of the Rat.
+Here in the United States, it’s mostly observed on the first day of the New Year, which is named for one of the 12 animals in the Chinese Zodiac: 2022 is the Year of the Tiger.

 A thorough housecleaning before Lunar New Year’s Eve helps ensure that your family gets rid of bad luck from last year and is ready for the good fortune to come.
 But it’s important to have all your cleaning done before the stroke of midnight on Lunar New Year’s Eve.
 (See below for more on this.)

 The color red has long symbolized good luck in Chinese culture.
 It’s customary to write good wishes in couplets on red paper and paste them on doors.
 Tradition holds that the couplets will block bad things from coming your way in the new year and ensure that good wishes come true.
 People also paste red paper-cuts on windows for the same reason, so get your tiger paper-cuts now.

 Set off firecrackers and fireworks (and when you can’t do that, pop a balloon)